 If you come from a family with a bunch of grandkids, this would be a great way to involve everyone!
 And who doesn’t love Scrabble as a family game? (okay, confession, I kind of hate Scrabble after about 10 minutes every time I play..)

 I remember making these in school one year and I’m pretty sure my parents still have it.
 If you have a little who will stay still long enough to give you a profile shot, give this simple tutorial a try!
 It would be fun to do one every year and watch their profile change year to year.

-Some times one photo just won’t do.
-Some times you can’t narrow it down.
+Sometimes one photo just won’t do.
+Sometimes you can’t narrow it down.
 This is so smart for those situations as well as for making a way to display photos that

-Do you like making homemade gifts?
+So, tell me – do you like making homemade gifts?
 Let me know in the comments!

 Got a picky eater?